THKDev/nrjavaserial/README.md

 # Fork
 This fork is made to support aarch64 on CentOS 7.x .
-A new make file Makefile.aarch64 has been made and additional fixes to the source code.
+A new file Makefile.aarch64 has been made and additional fixes to the source code.
 Library is successful tested under CentOS7-aarch64 on a Khadas VIM2.
 Tested with Openhab2.

 To get this library into game file /etc/default/openhab2 must be changed.
 Add this line:
+## Changes
 	EXTRA_JAVA_OPTS="-Dgnu.io.rxtx.SerialPorts=/dev/tty<your port> -DlibNRJavaSerial.userlib=<path>/libNRJavaSerial-aarch64.so"

 # About